0

 Validation load case Reference basis Suggested LFI target Why it matters

-Radial vehicle load Vehicle mass, passengers, tire package, and selected wheel load target 790 kg preferred target Represents vehicle mass and repeated road loading.
+Radial vehicle load Vehicle mass, passengers, tyre package, and selected wheel load target 790 kg preferred target Vehicle mass and sustained road loading.

 Torque load Conservative 1g dry braking check with 60% front bias ~2,100 Nm per wheel Loads the hub pad, bolt seats, spoke roots, and rim barrel.

-Cornering load Lateral force from road grip, sticky tires, and fast-road or track use Application-specific Shows how the wheel behaves when the chassis loads sideways during aggressive cornering.
+Cornering load Lateral force from road grip, sticky tires, and fast-road or track use Application-specific Lateral loading under cornering.

-Combined static load case Radial load + torque load + cornering load Application-specific More realistic than isolated vertical checks because real driving loads rarely occur one at a time.
+Combined static load case Radial load + torque load + cornering load Application-specific Real-world loads are combined, not isolated.

 Engineering Article